logiqai/docs/release-notes/release-notes/ascent-2.8.0.md

 #### **New Features and Enhancements**

+**OpenTelemetry**

+OpenTelemetry Collectors can now be configured to use the standard ingest endpoints when pushing data to Apica Ascent
+1. Traces - /v1/traces
+2. Logs - /v1/logs
+3. Metrics - /v1/metrics

 **Freemium Support**

 Experience Apica Ascent with the Freemium release.
 The Freemium is a **FREE FOREVER** release which includes all the capabilities of the Apica Ascent Intelligent Data Management Platform available as a convenient SaaS offering